Licensing and Negotiating

 Community

-As a negotiator, Brown (2014) described having to work with lots of people and having to negotiate with people in her own library.
+As a negotiator, Brown (2014) described having to work with lots of people, including people in her own library.
 This is a great insight.
 It's important to talk through issues with colleagues and vendors.
 Aligning relevant parties and even users ensures that everyone is on the same page before approaching vendors.
 This helps underscore the importance of building internal consensus.

 Put it in Writing

 Brown's (2014) point about putting things in writing will help you.
-Written documentation serves as a binding record and helps all parties avoid misunderstandings and provides a reference if disagreements arise.
+Written documentation serves as a binding record.
+It helps all parties avoid misunderstandings and provides a reference if disagreements arise.
 What we put down in writing thus entails a kind of commitment.
 As such, wording matters.
 You therefore want to write write well and succinctly.

 Negotiation Workflows

-Smith and Hartnett (2015) provide a real world example of the negotiating process that includes a work flow around licensing.
+Smith and Hartnett (2015) provide a real world example of the negotiating process that includes a workflow around licensing.
 Remember, document everything and revisit your documentation.
 Use that documentation to formalize checklists.
-Having a workflow in place around licensing will helps ensure that all bases are covered.
+Having a workflow in place around licensing helps ensure that all bases are covered.

 Dygert and Barrett (2016) cover the specifics of licensing: what to look for, what shouldn't be given away, how to negotiate principally, and more.
 Dunie (2015) gets into the specifics of the negotiation process, which includes definitions of terms, business models, and strategies.